Admissions - Frequently Asked Questions

 Places will continue to be offered throughout the summer term as places become available.

-Please note: there has been a change to our admission policy for entries in September 2018; the distance a child lives from the school (oversubscription criteria D) will be measured by straight line distance not driving distance (see question 2 for information on oversubscription criterion).
+Please note: there has been a change to our admission policy for entries in September 2018; the distance a child lives from the school (oversubscription criteria E) was measured by straight line distance not driving distance (see question 2 for information on oversubscription criterion).

 4. I live in Peterborough/Cambridgeshire (or another county).
 Can I apply?